 Lithophane antennata and other fruitworm species

 Pest description and crop damage Several species of green fruitworms can attack fruit trees.
-Adult fruitworm moths vary depending on the species but are generally large, with gray to reddish-brown wings, and are attracted to lights in the fall and spring.
+Adult fruitworm moths vary in appearance depending on the species but are generally large, with gray to reddish-brown wings, and are attracted to lights in the fall and spring.
 Immature larvae are similar to cutworms, with green bodies and heads.
 Mature larvae are green with white or cream longitudinal stripes.
 Green fruitworms can also be found feeding on a wide range of hosts such as willow, birch, alder, maple, and strawberry.

 Green fruitworm larvae feed on flowers and leaves, occasionally tying them together with silk.
 When the larvae increase in size, they begin feeding on the fruit, starting inside the cluster and taking bites out of most fruit within the cluster.
 Badly damaged fruits drop, and damaged fruits that remain have large, russeted cavities.

 Biology and life history Depending on species, the insect may overwinter as a pupa in the ground or as a fertilized female on the soil surface.
 In the spring, eggs are laid on the twigs, often before buds open.
 The eggs hatch at the pink stage, and young larvae feed on the flowers and leaves, and later on the leaves and fruit.
 When the larvae mature, they drop to the soil to pupate.
 Depending on species, they remain as pupae through the winter or emerge as adults in fall, mate, and the females overwinter.